dmbarbour/glas/docs/GlasDesign.md

 Use of 'stow' indicates content-addressed storage for the top stack element.
 Application of stowage is transparent and heuristic, and might be deferred lazily (e.g. performed by a GC pass to reduce memory pressure).

-### Context and Effects
+### Environment and Effects

 with:(eff:Program, do:Program)
 eff

 The 'with' operator will hide the top stack value as initial state from the 'do' program.
 The 'do' program may invoke the 'eff' handler via 'eff' operator.
-The 'eff' program should have a `Request State -- Response State` stack effect.
-Final state is returned to stack upon exit from the 'do' program.
+The 'eff' program must have a `Request State -- Response State` stack effect, and may use 'eff' to invoke effects within the parent environment.

-*Note:* It is feasible to extend 'with' to serve as an ad-hoc namespace for defining multiple operators.
-However, at least for now, only 'eff' may be defined, and any namespace would be modeled within the effects handler.
+*Aside:* It is feasible to use 'eff' to model a namespace, though it would depend heavily on abstract interpretation and partial evaluation to optimize routing.

 ### Arithmetic